 Ameriplan presents itself as a pioneer in discounted medical programs.
-A closer look reveals that Ameriplan is a Multi-level marketing company that promotes membership in plans they claim will save money on health and dental services.
+In this Ameriplan review, I reveal that Ameriplan is a Multi-level marketing company that promotes membership in plans they claim will save money on health and dental services.
 Ameriplan’s greatest focus is promoting its so-called Business Opportunity.

 Is Ameriplan a Legitimate Work at Home Company?
 Ameriplan is an MLM company.
 However, research shows that most Ameriplan Benefit Consultants spend more money on their business than they earn in commissions.

 For reasons I will explain, I do not recommend the Ameriplan Business Opportunity.